The effects of a scalar singlet Leptoquark at the $Z$ factory: Model

 where $\epsilon=i\sigma_2$, $D_\mu$ is the covariant derivative.
 The $q_i$ and $l_\alpha$ fields stand for the SU(2)$_L$ doublets of left-handed quarks and leptons, whereas the $u_i$ and $e_\alpha$ stand for the SU(2)$_L$ singlets of up-type quarks and charged leptons.
 The couplings $\lambda^{1R(L)}$ can be parametered as

 In this article, we focus on the scenario where $S_1$ addresses the CC anomalies, i.e. the deviations in the \( b \to c \tau \nu \) transitions, as shown in Fig.~\ref{fig::LQ}.
 Two non-zero couplings ($\lambda^{1R}_{c\tau}$ and $\lambda^{1L}_{b\tau}$) with a TeV-scale LQ are sufficient to explain the CC anomalies, and even simultaneously accommodate the neutral-current anomalies.
 The collider searches at the LHC set lower bounds on LQ masses, approaching the $\approx$ 1 TeV~\cite{Marzocca:2018wcf,Saad:2020ihm}.
 In this work, we work within a minimal framework in which only $\lambda^{1R}_{c\tau}$ and $\lambda^{1L}_{b\tau}$ are non-zero, and present results with $M_{S_1}=$ 1 TeV and 2 TeV.
 In Fig.~\ref{fig::scandecay}, the $2\sigma$ limits from the $R(D^{(*)})$ measurements are shown as blue lines in the ($\lambda^{1R}_{c\tau}$, $\lambda^{1L}_{b\tau}$) plane.
-In addition, we include the experimental constraints from $\mathrm{Br}(B_c^+ \to \tau^+ \nu)$~\cite{Akeroyd:2017mhr}, $|g_{\tau}/g_\mu|$~\cite{Ai:2024nmn}, and collider searches.
-For the low energy observables, we adopt the analytical results from SMEFT at one-loop accuracy~\cite{Gherardi:2020qhc}.
+The constraint from the measurement of $\mathrm{Br}(B_c^+ \to \tau^+ \nu)$~\cite{Akeroyd:2017mhr,Gherardi:2020qhc} is shown as the purple line in FIG.~\ref{fig::scandecay}.
+Meanwhile, the introduction of the left-handed coupling $\lambda^{1L}_{b\tau}$ induces the loop corrections to the $W$-$\tau$-$\nu_\tau$ vertex.
+In this work, following Ref.~\cite{Gherardi:2020qhc}, the ratio $|g_{\tau}/g_\mu|$ is used to test the flavour universality of the $W$ coupling as

+This ratio can be extracted from various decay channels including the purely leptonic $\tau$ and $\mu$ decays, the leptonic and semi-leptonic $\pi/K$ decays~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}, and the direct leptonic decays of the $W$ boson~\cite{ParticleDataGroup:2026aaa}.
+Following Ref.~\cite{Pich:2025goe}, we adopt the average result of $|g_{\tau}/g_\mu|=1.0006 \pm 0.0013$ obtained by combining the above measurements.
 The collider constraints are analyzed using the {\tt HighPT} package~\cite{Allwicher:2022mcg,Allwicher:2022gkm}.
-The upper and lower panels of Fig.~\ref{fig::scandecay} correspond to $M_{S_1}=1$~TeV and $2$~TeV, respectively.
+The upper and lower panels of FIG.~\ref{fig::scandecay} correspond to $M_{S_1}=1$~TeV and $2$~TeV, respectively.
 In following, two benchmark points (BPs) listed in Table.~\ref{tab::BPs1} are chosen to perform our numerical analysis.